MirisWisdom/Albumin/README.md

 ### Tracks Records

+The records file specifies each song's track number, starting time in the video, and the title of the track.

-Create a text file containing the list of songs.
+For simplicity, create a text file containing the list of songs.
 Each line *must* comprise of the following attributes, in the given order:

 1. Track number
 2. Starting time in the provided video